tracecutter/viol/docs/prereq_lxml.rst

 Overview
 --------
-The installation of lxml python support is not fully supported by pip on all platforms, so it is necessary to pre-install it before installing invx.
+The installation of lxml python support is not fully supported by pip on all platforms, so it is necessary to pre-install it before installing viol.
 Instructions for the installation of lxml by platform are summarized below.
 The `official installation instructions <http://lxml.de/installation.html>`_ contain more background information.